 Read one additional book of your choice.
 (Purchasing is recommended, so you can annotate, but this book may be checked out of a library or read in an e-book format.)
 You should choose a book that is both enjoyable and an appropriate challenge.
-See the list on page 2 for some ideas, or consult any Upper School faculty member for additional suggestions.
-You may also choose a second book from the list above.
+See the list on page 2 for some ideas, or consult any upper school faculty member for additional suggestions.

-Summer Reading Assessments: Prepare for a test on The Giver in the first full week of school.
-For the other two books, prepare for reflective writing assignments and discussions.
+Summer Reading Assessments: Prepare for tests on Beowulf, "Cupid and Psyche" and Till We Have Faces in the first full week of school.
+For the additional book, prepare for reflective writing assignments and discussions.